Michael-data-science381/My-Portfolio/README.md

 This completed project is required for DS 740 - Data Mining & Machine Learning.
 It uses R machine learning analysis to determine risk factors associated with low infant birth weights.

 ### Performing OLAP with SSAS and MDX
-This completed project is a result of a progression of previous assignments required for DS 715 - Data Warehousing.
-It uses linear program in to find maximum airline fares.
+This completed project is a required for DS 715 - Data Warehousing.
+It demonstrates the use of SSAS interactive features and MDX queries to perform OLAP operatoins of a make believe entrepreneurial company database.